cnnwosu200/504_serverless_functions/README.md

 #### Test the Function in the Azure Portal

 1. In the function editor, click the Test/Run button
-2. In the "Body " field enter
+2. In the "Body " field, enter
 ```
 json
 {